hollowaytape/kuro-no-ken/notes.md

    * Crashes on the Status screen when the decompressed file is reinserted with no changes.
       * Let's see if I can re-dump it when it's fresh as possible.
       * Yep, it works now.
 Gotta be careful with that

+# Pointers
+* Pointer to 0xbb44 ("   シノブ・リュード") is 0xbb44
+   * 00 74 03 be 44 bb 83 06 92 a5 14
+   *          be 2d bb 80
+   *          be 8f bb
+   * Yep, it's just the offset with a prefix of 'be'.
+Pointer constant is 0.
+(The file is less than 0xffff)